What Is The Cost Of A Bad Hire?

 If you realize that the employee just doesn’t care about your business’s success and is lazy, you need to act quickly and terminate the employee sooner rather than later.
 You can also reassign them, depending on the situation.

 It’s important to stay on top of your employees and make sure they are productive.
-Many hiring managers don’t realize they have a bad employee until it is too late and have lost a lot of money as well as reducing employee morale.
+Many hiring managers don’t realize they have a bad employee until it is too late and have lost a lot of money as well as reducing employee morale and lowering employee retention.

 By keeping an eye on things and staying on top of what is going on at your company, you can spot a bad hire fairly quickly.

 - Makes excuses early on in the hiring process